Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we introduce a novel downstream performance scaling framework including (1) the COD method that effectively models the underlying diverse scaling patterns of evaluation tasks; (2) a scaling law for downstream task performance that provides a fitting formula for performance-compute extrapolation; and (3) a systematic methodology for identifying and leveraging predictable subset that provides a robust intermediate metric for accurate full-set performance predictions.
+\camera{In this work, we propose a novel framework for predicting LLM downstream performance scaling, which consists of three key contributions: (1) the COD framework that effectively models the intrinsic diverse scaling patterns of tasks in the evaluation set}; (2) a scaling law for downstream task performance that provides a fitting formula for performance-compute extrapolation; and (3) a systematic methodology for identifying and leveraging predictable subset that provides a robust intermediate metric for accurate full-set performance predictions.
 We discuss the limitations and future works in Appendix~\ref{sec:limiations}.